-We asked our foodie friend and Harborne resident Stephen K Chand to let us in on some of the area's hidden gems.
+We asked our foodie friend and Harborne resident Stephen K Chand to let us in on some of the area's not so hidden gems.

 When the PA Guide asked if I wanted to write a short piece about my favourite places in Harborne I thought it would be a good way to showcase what in my opinion are #HarbornesFinest!
 A quick disclaimer - if you are a Harborne establishment reading this and you did not make my list, don’t hate me, hate the word count.

 Anyone who knows me, heard of me or met me on the 24 bus from town to Harborne after a night out (yes, it’s happened!) will know I love Harborne Kitchen.
 I cannot recommend this place enough and it still surprises me when people say they have yet to visit.
 You are no friend of mine if you have not been.
 Firstly because we have taken all our friends there already, and secondly because I just met you…probably on the bus.